Workshopshed/IOTCompass/README.md

 # IOTCompass
 A device that always points to where you want to go.
 Using the Azure Sphere

+See build logs and progress over on https://www.element14.com/community/people/Workshopshed/blog

 ## Overview

 A device consisting of an Azure Sphere connected to a serial GNSS satellite reciever and stepper motor with a pointer on the motor shaft.
 As the device is moved it will log its position and calculate what direction a pointer needs to point so that it's always pointing at the same destination.